DataDog/dd-sdk-reactnative/README.md

 yarn add dd-sdk-reactnative
 ```

+**Minimum React Native version**: SDK supports React Native version 0.63.4 or higher.
+Compatibility with older versions is not guaranteed out of the box.

 ### Specify application details in UI

 1. In the [Datadog app][1], select **UX Monitoring > RUM Applications > New Application**.